Barren-plateau free variational quantum simulation of Z2 lattice gauge theories: Discussion

-Accordingly, LGTs seem to provide interesting problems for investigations using VQE.
-This $\mathbb{Z}_2$ LGT is trainable, while so far being non-trivial to efficiently classically simulate.
-We have also come across instances where the tensor network simulation is stuck in local minima, while the VQE approach is able to converge close to the ground state energy.
-This suggests that problems of LGTs could be useful for testing VQEs at scale.

-Fundamentally, the VQE could never be performed in ideal conditions, so considering the effects of scaling with system size, number of shots and incorporating the effects of noise is vital for making such a determination.
-We find that even with low numbers of shots $\sim 500$, convergence to the ground state is close and the resulting state is gauge-invariant.
+Fundamentally, VQE cannot be implemented in ideal conditions, so considering the effects of scaling with system size, number of shots and incorporating the effects of noise is vital for making such a determination.
+We find that even with low numbers of shots in the simulations, $\sim 500$, convergence to the ground state is accurate and the resulting state is gauge-invariant.
 We also find that when scaling with system size, this behavior remains constant, which indicates that for larger systems placed on quantum devices, the VQE could behave as we expect.

 Preliminary studies of the effects of noise are performed using IBM's quantum platform.
-Here we obtain results using the ZZ ansatz for a string breaking transition of a three plaquette LGT.
-Since these circuits decompose to become quite deep, we are surprised to find that with using the default error mitigation, and not fine-tuning the device, we arrive at low energy states.
+Here we obtain results using the ZZ ansatz for a string breaking transition of a two plaquette $\mathbb{Z}_2$ LGT.
+Since these circuits decompose to become quite deep, we are surprised to find that with the default error mitigation, and not fine-tuning the device, we can arrive at low energy states and distinguish the string breaking transition.
+In a limited capacity, we explore this further, by performing experiments with a three plaquette $\mathbb{Z}_2$ LGT.
+Here we can also see some hallmarks of the transition.
+We would look to see if considering a fixed layout of a connected region of the hardware would improve results, and the best error metric to choose qubits.

 In future work we would look to perform more experiments using quantum hardware.
-For smaller system sizes, it would be useful to perform some rounds of optimization in the VQE to see whether the resulting state remains gauge-invariant.
-This can be extended to observations of the string-breaking transition, where it would be interesting to see if this persists.
-We would also be interested to see the effect of small penalty terms on the cost landscape, since small terms in a region $\sim J$ can benefit the convergence of the $ZZ$ ansatz.
-Here one can also investigate the effect of small penalty terms in mitigating noise that may push the state out of the gauge-invariant subspace.
-We would also consider larger ladder lattices to mitigate the boundary effects.
-Some preliminary studies involving square lattices have also been performed, and show that we can extend this approach.
+For smaller system sizes, it would be useful to perform some rounds of optimization in the VQE to see whether the resulting state remains gauge-invariant, and extending to observations of the string-breaking transition, where it would be interesting to see if this persists.
+Furthermore, erroneous results can be distinguished if gauge-violations are present, which is a diagnostic we should next time include.
+We are also interested in the effects of small penalty terms on the cost landscape, since small terms in a region $\sim J$ can benefit the convergence of the $ZZ$ ansatz.
+The small penalty terms may also mitigate noise that can push the state out of the gauge-invariant subspace.
+Larger ladder lattice sizes would mitigate the boundary effects and we have performed preliminary studies involving square lattices, showing that we can extend this approach.